MatsuHamalainen/ConvertGroupToSharedMailbox/README.md

 ConvertGroupToSharedMailbox -Groups "Example1","Example2" -Delegate:$true -AutoMap:$false -Confirm:$false

 The script will prompt for credential, first for Connect-AzureAD and then for the PSSession.
-Please provice credentials with correct privileges to the could environment.
+Please provide credentials with correct privileges to the could environment.

 FUNCTIONALITY: